 Class Instruction in the fundamental techniques of playing guitar.
 Learning will take place primarily in class.
 This is a hands-on class.
 New concepts are introduced through demonstration and reinforced with drills.
-Students must reinforce these concepts with practice outside of class.
+Students must reinforce these concepts with practice-outside of class.

-COURSE DESCRIPTIONS MUSI 1306# MUSIC APPRECIATION (3-0) CREDIT 3 (050/090) Prerequisite: Texas Success Initiative complete in Reading and Writing.
+MUSI 1306# MUSIC APPRECIATION (3-0) CREDIT 3 (050/090)

+Prerequisite: Texas Success Initiative complete in Reading and Writing.

 Understanding music through the study of cultural periods, major composers, and musical elements.
 Illustrated with audio recordings and live performances.
 (Does not apply to a music major degree.)

-MUSI 1307# MUSIC LITERATURE (single-semester course) (3-0) CREDIT 3 (050/090) Prerequisite: Texas Success Initiative complete in Reading and Writing.
-(Offered only in spring semesters) A survey of the styles and forms of music as it developed from the middle ages to the present.
+MUSI 1307# MUSIC LITERATURE (single-semester course) (3-0) CREDIT 3 (050/090)

+Prerequisite: Texas Success Initiative complete in Reading and Writing.

+(Offered only in spring semesters)

+A survey of the styles and forms of music as it developed from the middle ages to the present.
 This course will familiarize the student with cultural context, terminology, genres, and notation.

-MUSI 1310# AMERICAN MUSIC (3-0) CREDIT 3 (050/090) Prerequisite: Texas Success Initiative complete in Reading and Writing.
+MUSI 1310# AMERICAN MUSIC (3-0) CREDIT 3 (050/090)

+Prerequisite: Texas Success Initiative complete in Reading and Writing.

 General survey of various styles of music in America.
 Topics may include jazz, ragtime, folk, rock, and contemporary art music.

-MUSI 1311# MUSIC THEORY I (3-0) CREDIT 3 Prerequisite: Texas Success Initiative complete in Reading.
+MUSI 1311# MUSIC THEORY I (3-0) CREDIT 3

+Prerequisite: Texas Success Initiative complete in Reading.
 Ability to read notes on the treble and bass staves; ability to read and count basic rhythms in 2/4, 3/4, and 4/4 using whole notes, dotted half notes, half notes, dotted quarter notes, quarter notes, eighth notes, dotted eighth notes, and sixteenth notes.
 A study guide is available from the department.

-Corequisite: MUSI 1116 (Offered only in fall semester) The study of analysis and writing of tonal melody and diatonic harmony, including fundamental music concepts, scales, intervals, chords, 7th chords, and early four-part writing.
+The study of analysis and writing of tonal melody and diatonic harmony, including fundamental music concepts, scales, intervals, chords, 7th chords, and early four-part writing.
 Analysis of small compositional forms.
 Optional correlated study at the keyboard.

-MUSI 1312# MUSIC THEORY II (3-0) CREDIT 3 Prerequisite: A grade of D or better in MUSI 1311 Corequisite: MUSI 1117 (Offered only in spring semester) The study of analysis and writing of tonal melody and diatonic harmony, including all diatonic chords and seventh chords in root position and inversions, non-chord tones, and functional harmony.
+MUSI 1312# MUSIC THEORY II (3-0) CREDIT 3

+The study of analysis and writing of tonal melody and diatonic harmony, including all diatonic chords and seventh chords in root position and inversions, non-chord tones, and functional harmony.
 Introduction to more complex topics, such as modulation, may occur.
 Optional correlated study at the keyboard.

-MUSI 2116# SIGHT SINGING & EAR TRAINING III (1-1) CREDIT 1 Prerequisite: A grade of D or better in MUSI 1117 Corequisite: MUSI 2311 (Offered only in fall semester) Singing more difficult tonal music in various clefs, aural study including dictation of more complex rhythm, melody, chromatic harmony, and extended tertian structures.
-MUSI 2117# SIGHT SINGING & EAR TRAINING IV (1-1) CREDIT 1 Prerequisite: A grade of D or better in MUSI 2116 Corequisite: MUSI 2312 (Offered only in spring semester) Singing advanced tonal music and introduction of modal and post-tonal melodies.
+SIGHT SINGING & EAR TRAINING III (1-1) CREDIT 1

+Singing more difficult tonal music in various clefs, aural study including dictation of more complex rhythm, melody, chromatic harmony, and extended tertian structures.

+SIGHT SINGING & EAR TRAINING IV (1-1) CREDIT 1

+Singing advanced tonal music and introduction of modal and post-tonal melodies.
 Aural study including dictation of advanced rhythm, melody, and harmony.

-MUSI 2181# PIANO CLASS III (1-1) CREDIT 1 Prerequisite: A grade of C or better in MUSI 1182 (Offered only in fall semester) Intermediate class instruction of keyboard technique.
+PIANO CLASS III (1-1) CREDIT 1

+Prerequisite: A grade of C or better in MUSI 1182

+Intermediate class instruction of keyboard technique.
 Piano Class 2181 is a continuation of MUSI 1182.
 Learning will take place primarily in class.
 This is a hands-on class.
 New concepts are introduced through demonstration and reinforced with drills.
 Students must reinforce these concepts with practice outside of class.

-MUSI 2182# PIANO CLASS IV (1-1) CREDIT 1 Prerequisite: A grade of C or better in MUSI 2181 (Offered only in spring semester) Advanced class instruction of keyboard technique.
-MUSI 2311# MUSIC THEORY III (3-0) CREDIT 3 Prerequisite: A grade of D or better in MUSI 1312 Corequisite: MUSI 2116 (Offered only in fall semester) Advanced harmony voice leading, score analysis and writing of more advanced tonal harmony including chromaticism and extended- tertian structures.
+PIANO CLASS IV (1-1) CREDIT 1

+Prerequisite: A grade of C or better in MUSI 2181

+Advanced class instruction of keyboard technique.

+MUSIC THEORY III (3-0) CREDIT 3

+Advanced harmony voice leading, score analysis and writing of more advanced tonal harmony including chromaticism and extendedtertian structures.
 Optional correlated study at the keyboard.

-MUSI 2312# MUSIC THEORY IV (3-0) CREDIT 3 Prerequisite: A grade of D or better in MUSI 2311 Corequisite: MUSI 2117 (Offered only in spring semester) Continuation of advanced chromaticism and survey of analytical and compositional procedures in post-tonal music.
+MUSIC THEORY IV (3-0) CREDIT 3

+Continuation of advanced chromaticism and survey of analytical and compositional procedures in post-tonal music.
 Optional correlated study at the keyboard.

+PFPB 2308

-PFPB 2308 PIPING STANDARDS & MATERIALS (3-0) CREDIT 3
+PIPING STANDARDS & MATERIALS (3-0) CREDIT 3